 A study at Stanford University in 2012 found that the feeling of awe is clinically good for us.
 The study concluded that it expands our perception of time, it increases compassion and empathy, and it leaves us with a feeling of well-being.2

-The euphoric feeling of awe may have developed through human evolution to give us the ability to conquer the world.
-Besides just having the pleasure of these wonderful experiences, the ability to feel awe brings on something else: The desire to do research and to find answers to puzzling questions.
+The euphoric sense of awe may have developed through human evolution to give us the ability to conquer the world.
+Besides just having the pleasure of these wonderful experiences, the ability to feel awe brings on something else: The desire to do research, and to find answers to puzzling questions.

 According to an article in the Smithsonian, the experience of being awestruck is unique to humans.
 It helps us conquer the planet.
 Jason Silva explains that awe evolved to give us the desire to do things that would lead to more productivity.3

 I imagine that's why we humans have so much advancement in technology.
 The feeling of being awestruck does not seem to be a necessary trait in other animals.
 They simply survive on natural instincts.

 Many great scientists have felt the ecstatic feeling of awe.
-This may have been the driving force that kept them active with their research despite numerous attempts to achieve success with something they were working on, or thinking about, for years.
+That may have been the driving force that kept them active with their research despite numerous attempts to achieve success with something they were working on, or thinking about, for years.

 Sir Isaac Newton (who lived from 1642 to 1727) was awestruck when he discovered the power of mathematical physics.

 Albert Einstein (1879 to 1955) studied mathematical physics in Russia and used it to analyze phenomena in space and time.
 He was awed by the calculation that it takes about two hundred million years for our sun, along with our entire solar system, to completely revolve around our Milky Way galaxy.4